 Dr Joshua Garfield

-Research Fellow, Clinical and Social Research team, Turning Point and Monash University
+Research Fellow, Clinical and Social Research Team, Turning Point and Monash University

-Since then he has been involved in managing several clinical research projects.
+Joshua has been involved in managing several clinical research projects.
 These include:

 - a large study of the role of anhedonia in opioid dependence